National Museum of African American History and Culture

 - Membership Month.
 Initiating a “Membership Month” campaign to recruit online members resulted in the most successful month of online fundraising in the Museum’s history.
 We’re also set to launch an online list-building campaign through carefully targeted online advertising, as well as a petition campaign through Care2/change.org to engage and sign up new online supporters.

 Results: NMAAHC is well on its way to building a file of committed, loyal, multi-channel members.
-Our next challenge will be to continue to engage supporters and Charter Members as the natural life-cycle of a new museum has its ups and downs after the grand opening.
-NMAAHC opens its doors to the public in 2016.
-The key will be continual engagement across multiple communications channels to further bond members to the Museum, telling stories of what their support has accomplished, and the opportunities for continued partnership that lie ahead.
+Our next challenge will be to continue to engage supporters and Charter Members as the natural life cycle of a new museum has its ups and downs after the grand opening.
+NMAAHC opened its doors to the public in 2016.
+The key will be continual engagement across multiple communications channels to further bond members to the Museum, telling stories of what their support has accomplished, and the opportunities for continued partnership.